 Date of Award

-Caroline Etland, PhD, RN, CNS, AOCN, ACHPN, Chairperson; Cynthia Connelly, PhD, RN, FAAN, Committee Member; Laurie Ecoff, PhD, RN, NEA-BC, CNL, Committee Member
+Caroline Etland, PhD, RN, CNS, AOCN, ACHPN, Chairperson; Cynthia D. Connelly, PhD, RN, FAAN, Committee Member; Laurie Ecoff, PhD, RN, NEA-BC, CNL, Committee Member

 Oncology Nurse Navigator, Chemotherapy Measure, Outpatient Chemotherapy, Emergency Department Visit, Hospital Admissions